log0div0/testo/docs/tutorials/02 - ubuntu installation/README.md

 ## Completing the installation

-Finallym at some point we're going to see the Installation Complete screen, prompting us to remove the installation media and press Enter to continue.
+Finally at some point we're going to see the Installation Complete screen, prompting us to remove the installation media and press Enter to continue.

 ![Installation Complete](imgs/installation_complete.png)

 So how can you remove the installation media (e.g. "eject" the DVD-drive)?
-Testo Framework has actions mimicking hardware manipulations, mainly the plugging (action [`plug`](../../reference/Actions.md#plug)) and the unplugging (action [`unplug`](../../reference/Actions.md#unplug)) different devices.
+Testo Framework has actions mimicking hardware manipulations, mainly the plugging ([`plug`](../../reference/Actions.md#plug) action) and the unplugging ([`unplug`](../../reference/Actions.md#unplug) action) different devices.
 Right now we are going to use the `unplug dvd` action, which "ejects" the virtual DVD-drive, thus removing the mounted iso-image.
-Other plug/unplug possibilities will be explained in future guides.
+Other plug/unplug possibilities will be explained in the future tutorials.

 After ejecting the DVD-drive, all that's left to do is to wait for the restart to complete.
 We can reckon that the installation completed successfully, if after the restart the login prompt appears (`wait "login"`).
 Just to be absolutely sure, at the end of the test we're going to login in the system with the login/password we specified.